freeCodeCamp/guide/src/pages/react/react-router/index.md

-# React routing for beginners
+# React Router for beginners

 # Installation
 React Router has been broken into three packages: `react-router`, `react-router-dom`, and `react-router-native`.